Why I do not place breast implants under the muscle!

 This together with the need to cut the lowermost attachment of the muscle itself results in a process called atrophy.
 This means thinning, weakening and wasting of the pectoralis major muscle.
 Women may often notice this effect as a degree of upper body weakness.

 Now, the pectoral major muscle also has an attachment to the collar bone at the top and the edge/side of the breastbone (sternum).
-The anatomy of these muscle have more significant effects on the result and outcome of breast enhancement /augmentation.
+The anatomy of this muscle has more significant effects on the result and outcome of breast enhancement /augmentation.

 A pocket for breast implants behind the muscles lifts up this muscle and because it has its uppermost attachment to the collarbone, the “breast” looks too high on the chest.
 Next, as the pocket is behind the muscle and this then is attached to the side of the breastbone, the breasts look “too wide apart” this results in an undesirable and un-natural looking cleavage.